 Active engagement is a critical component of DWFI’s program strategy that cuts across all aspects of its program activities.
 Engagement is a tool to build the capacity to get things done and achieve a defined objective, most often driven by the need of various individuals and entities to come together to achieve an objective that they would otherwise not achieve on their own.
 Our engagement work includes policy analysis, advisory services, decision tool development and knowledge delivery that use the results of scientific and policy research to inform policy and advise policy makers.
 It builds on the University’s long-term commitment to service to the agricultural community and its expertise and know-how in extension services.

 Our Subject Areas of Focus

-The WFI concentrates on four subject areas that are vital to water and food security in Nebraska and around the world, bridging the worlds of large-scale and smallholder agriculture:
+The DWFI concentrates on four subject areas that are vital to water and food security in Nebraska and around the world, bridging the worlds of large-scale and smallholder agriculture:

 - Closing water and agricultural productivity gaps, building on the pioneering work of the Global Yield Gap and Water Productivity Atlas, as well as the university’s expertise in plant breeding and biotechnology development, to reduce productivity gaps in crop and livestock systems.

 - Improving groundwater management for agricultural production, drawing on the vast experience of Nebraska’s water governance institutions and farmers, focusing on scientific and policy research to improve understanding of the human and natural dynamics of groundwater.